eroux/tibetan-spellchecker/doc/particle-morphology.md

 # Morphology of the particles

-`NS` is when there is no suffix nor affix, or combined suffix/affix འུ, འི and/or འོ.
+`NS` is when there is no suffix nor affix, or combined suffix/affix ending with འུ, འི and/or འོ.

 When ས is second suffix, the relevant column is ས, not the one of the first suffix.